gramiotis/ECE189-LBPH-face-recognition/Readme.md

 very basic facial recognition program based on the LBPH algorithm.

 ## Dependencies
-The only dependencies that need to be installed for the program to work properly are openCV and numpy.
+The dependencies that need to be installed for the program to work properly are:
+* OpenCV
+* Numpy

 ## How it works
 The program is able to recognize faces only stored in the database folder.